 You can also see that our visit fell on an exquisitely perfect sunny day- which turned out not to be exactly ideal for climbing up approximately 5 miles at an elevation of 12,000 feet.
 But the views from the top were spectacular – including a tantalising misty glimpse of one of the Andes’ beautiful glacier tipped peaks, topping the scale at 20,000+ feet above sea level (that mountain, not us)!

 We got more up close and personal to a number of glaciers during our travels in Peru – and I will share those breathtaking vistas later – this is just a teaser of what’s to come.

 By now you must be bursting with another question – what does Saqsayhuaman mean?
 I have read a number of interpretations but think this one makes the most sense: Saqsayhuaman can be translated as “speckled head” since it is said that the city of Cusco was laid out in the shape of a puma, with Saqsayhuaman forming the head:

 Interestingly, our hotel is set under the belly of the beast.

-I asked Edgar the obvious question – how did the Inca “see” the layout of the puma?
+I asked our guide the obvious question – how did the Inca “see” the layout of the puma?
 With a quiet smile he answered: “I have no idea.
 Maybe they had help. – like those who made the crop circles.”
 I will let you ponder that thought but suffice it to say there are many more inexplicable phenomena to come.